Skip to main content

 Size & lifespan

-Most Yorkshire Terriers weigh 4–7 pounds and stand approximately 7–8 inches tall at the shoulder.
+Most adult Yorkshire Terriers weigh 4–7 pounds and stand approximately 7–8 inches tall at the shoulder.

-The average lifespan is typically 11–15 years, with many living into their mid-teens when properly cared for.
+The typical lifespan is 11–15 years, with many living into their mid-teens when properly cared for.

 Quick take: Is a Yorkshire Terrier right for you?